rnichollx/quxlang/docs/glossary.md

 ## Tempar

-A tempar, (portmanteau of "template parameter"), is a function parameter typoid which performs tempar-matching when the function is instantiated.
+A tempar, (portmanteau of "template parameter"), is a part of a formal temploidic type that is parameterized when the temploid is instantiated.

 Example: